OpenTranslationBible/open-bible/en-GB/43.John/md/john-09.md

 ## John 9:36

-“Who is He, sir?” the man asked.
-“Tell me so that I may believe in Him.”
+The man asked, “Who is He, sir?
+Please tell me, so that I may believe in Him.”

 ## John 9:37